FredericDlugi/platinum-renegade-wiki/docs/index.md

 # Pokémon Renegate Platinum v1.3.0

+!!! note
-Note: This site is fanmade, all credit goes to @Drayano60 (the creator of Platinum Renegate), all errors on the site are probably my fault.
+    This site is fanmade, all credit goes to @Drayano60 (the creator of Platinum Renegate), all errors on the site are probably my fault.
 The original post can be found [here](https://projectpokemon.org/home/forums/topic/52294-pok%C3%A9mon-renegade-platinum/).

 ## Summary